 Local library serviceYour local library may have English language resources, such as books, DVDs, videos or cassette packs, which you can borrow and practice your English with.
 In addition, many libraries have internet access or open learning centres where you can practise English.
 For a list of libraries in you area visit the following link.

 Many library services also offer conversation exchanges, where you may be able to learn English in exchange for conversing with someone in your own language.
 For a list of libraries in the Dublin City Council area participating in these exchanges, please visit this link to the Dublin City Libraries website.
-Other libraries such as Stillorgan and Deansgrange also offer language exchanges.
+Dun Laoghiare-Rathdown also offers also offer language exchanges - you can see a list of possibilities here.

 Additional possibilitiesIn addition to attending English language classes, there are a number of things you can do yourself to help improve your English: